Martin Hawes and Joan Baker

 His pastimes and interests include rock climbing, mountaineering (attempted Mt Everest in 1995), skiing, fly fishing and cycling.

 Martin Hawes was born in Timaru, went to High School in Oamaru and University and Teachers College in Dunedin.
-He has three children and two grandchildren and now lives in Queenstown with his partner Joan Baker.
+He has three children and two grandchildren and now lives in Christchurch with his partner Joan Baker.